Partially hyperbolic dynamics in the 3-body problem: Introduction

 \subsubsection{Appications}

-In the context of 4-dimensional symplectic maps the maps $T_0$ and $T_1$ above can be thought of as: \begin{itemize} \item $T_0$: the inner map on a 2-dimensional normally hyperbolic invariant cylinder; $T_1$: the scattering map to the same cylinder (see \cite{DelaLLavegaps}) or, \item $T_0,T_1$: two different scattering maps to the same normally hyperbolic invariant cylinder. \end{itemize} Indeed, we strongly believe that, for small perturbations of both \textit{a priori stable} and \textit{a priori unstable} Hamiltonians, it is in general possible to recover the scenario described in the first item with maps $T_0,T_1$ satisfying the assumptions in Theorem \ref{thm:transitivityIFS}.
+In the context of 4-dimensional symplectic maps the maps $T_0$ and $T_1$ above can be thought of as: \begin{itemize} \item $T_0$: the inner map (i.e. the restriction of the dynamics) on a 2-dimensional normally hyperbolic invariant cylinder; $T_1$: the scattering map to the same cylinder (see \cite{DelaLLavegaps,DelaLLaveScattmap}) or, \item $T_0,T_1$: two different scattering maps to the same normally hyperbolic invariant cylinder. \end{itemize} Indeed, we strongly believe that, for small perturbations of both \textit{a priori stable} and \textit{a priori unstable} Hamiltonians, it is in general possible to recover the scenario described in the first item with maps $T_0,T_1$ satisfying the assumptions in Theorem \ref{thm:transitivityIFS}.

 For the 3-body problem (and its restricted version), we will study a strongly degenerate scenario in which the inner dynamics is given by the identity map.
 However, we will see that there exist two different scattering maps which, locally, satisfy the assumptions in Theorem \ref{thm:transitivityIFS}.